Multiple sclerosis (MS) and amyotrophic lateral sclerosis (ALS) are different diseases with some similar features and symptoms.

 Tips for Parenting With MS

 Take care of yourself.
 Give yourself plenty of downtime and rest.
-"Tending to your own needs isn't selfish," says Rosalind Kalb, PhD, a clinical psychologist and vice president of clinical care at the National Multiple Sclerosis Society.
+"Tending to your own needs isn't selfish," says Rosalind Kalb, PhD, vice president of clinical care at the National Multiple Sclerosis Society.
 If you overdo it one day, it could take you a week to recover -- and that's not good for anyone.

 Have a plan B. Your symptoms may act up at inconvenient times, like right before a special outing with your kids.
 Always be prepared.
 Have a stash of fun stuff you can dip into at home, such as a few unopened board games or a DVD.